 9.1Client Indemnification Obligations.
 Client agrees to defend, indemnify, and hold harmless Truv, its parents and Affiliates, from and against all liabilities, claims, damages, and expenses (including reasonable attorney's fees and costs) arising from or otherwise related to:

-The aforementioned indemnification responsibilities will be applicable provided Truv (i) promptly gives Client written notice of the claim against Truv, (ii) gives Client sole control of the defense and settlement of the claim against Truv (except that Client may not settle any Claim against Truv unless it unconditionally releases Truv of all liability), and (iii) gives Client all reasonable assistance, at Client’s expense.
-The above defense and indemnification obligations do not apply if a claim against Truv arises from Truv’s breach of this Agreement or applicable Order Forms.
+The aforementioned indemnification responsibilities will be applicable provided Truv (i) promptly gives Client written notice of the claim against Truv.
+Truv at its sole discretion, may grant Client sole control of the defense and settlement of the claim against Truv (except that Client may not settle any Claim against Truv unless it unconditionally releases Truv of all liability), and may provide Client with all reasonable assistance, at Client's expense.
+The above defense and indemnification obligations do not apply if a claim against Truv arises from Truv's breach of this Agreement or applicable Order Form(s) or subscription(s) selected via the Self-Serve Workflow.

 9.2Truv’s Indemnification Obligations.
 Truv agrees to defend, indemnify, and hold harmless Client, its parents and affiliates, from and against all liabilities, claims, damages, and expenses (including reasonable attorney's fees and costs) arising from or otherwise related to: